-- 1. This passage is one long sentence in the original. - 2.
-This passage is written to saints, to people who are in Christ (1-2). - 3.
-This passage exhorts us to praise the Triune God... - a.
-For what God the Father has done for us (3-6) - b.
-For what God the Son has done for us (7-12) - c.
-For what God the Holy Spirit has done for us (13-14) - I. God the Father deserves our praise because He blessed us (3). - A. The scope of this blessing is comprehensive. - B. The nature of this blessing is spiritual. - C. The source of this blessing is Christ. - II.
-God the Father deserves our praise because He chose us (4). - A. He did it in Christ. - B. He did it before He created the world. - C. He did it with a purpose in mind. - 1.
+- 1. We are the light of the world. - 2.
+We are to let our light shine so people see our good works. - 3.
+We are to make sure our motivation for light shining is the glory of our Father. - I. God the Father deserves glory because He blessed us (3). - A. The scope of this blessing is comprehensive. - B. The nature of this blessing is spiritual. - C. The source of this blessing is Christ. - II.
+God the Father deserves glory because He chose us (4). - A. He did it in Christ. - B. He did it before He created the world. - C. He did it with a purpose in mind. - 1.
 The purpose of election is our holiness. - 2.
 The purpose of election is God's glory. - III.
-God the Father deserves our praise because He predestined us (5-6). - A. The purpose of His predestination is our adoption. - B. The means of His predestination is Jesus Christ. - C. The basis of His predestination is His sovereign pleasure. - D. The result of His predestination should be the praise of the glory of His grace. - 1.
+God the Father deserves glory because He predestined us (5-6). - A. The purpose of His predestination is our adoption. - B. The means of His predestination is Jesus Christ. - C. The basis of His predestination is His sovereign pleasure. - D. The result of His predestination should be the praise of the glory of His grace. - 1.
 We must make sure that we are putting our total trust in God's grace. - 2.
 We ought to be looking for ways to bring attention to God's grace.